lejunyang/lun/README.md

 ## Development

-Requires pnpm to run locally.
+Requires pnpm>=9.5.0 to run locally.
 If there is no local build, run build first.

 ```
 pnpm install